StanGirard/formation-m33/step_2_dockerize/README.md

 - Install NodeJS
 - Install Express
 - Run the express app on port 3000 with the command `node app.js`
+- Build you container with `docker build . -t my-app`
+- Run the container with `docker run -p 3000:3000 my-app`

 ## Tips